◊ WHO THIS IS FOR ◊

 The ever-changing firework lights made the class fun and the music was loud.
 Keana’s playlist included everything from Skrillex, to Fetty Wap, Chance the Rapper, and some Big Sean sprinkled in.
 The class included a lot of hills and long rides and a short arm/weight section.
 There were a few hovers, “4 corners”, dips and pumps, but overall there wasn’t a huge focus on choreography, and many in the room decided against it entirely.
 Keana encouraged us to ride together to the beat and her playlist made it easy, often with songs that weren’t to slow and weren’t too fast, but just right – which is a good analogy for the difficulty level of the class.
 And since we’re talking music again, the final ride was to a kpop song called “ah-ah” by Teen Top.
 Look it up.
 People laughed, many scoffed, but EVERYBODY was feelin’ it by the end.

 And that’s that!
 Click here to visit Movement U for yourself and book in for a class!

 Tabs is a freelance brand and marketing strategist, co-host of The After30 Podcast and creator of Fit-City Guide.
-You can find her in a fitness studio every week, chatting up the instructors and fellow class goers on their experience, and generally being a creep in the background taking photos of everything.
+You can find her in a fitness studio every week, chatting up the instructors and fellow class goers on their experience, and generally being a creep in the background taking photos.
 When she isn’t writing for Fit-City Guide, Tab is chasing her toddler son, drinking bubbly (likely at the same time), and eating popcorn.